Iowa Divorce Laws

 • Alteration in the resources, income, earning capacity or employment of the partners

-• Contempt of the existing orders of Court by the partners
+• Contempt of the existing orders of the Court by the partners

-• Alteration in the educational, emotional and physical requirements of the child supported by the Court’s order
+• Changes in the educational, emotional and physical requirements of the child supported by the Court's order

-• If the partner’s are supported by another individual
+• f the partner's are supported by another individual from the circle of friends or relatives

 Iowa Divorce Laws regarding Child Custody

 In this state, usually joint legal custody is awarded, unless there exists proof of domestic abuse.
-In this type of custody, both parents are supposed to equally participate in decisions pertaining to the religious instruction, extracurricular activities, education, medical care and legal status of the child.
-Prior to taking the decision regarding the custody arrangement, the Court ponders upon the below mentioned factors –
+In this type of custody, both parents are supposed to participate equally in decisions pertaining to the religious instruction, extracurricular activities, education, medical care and legal status of the child.
+The other type of custody is single parent custody.
+Here, one parent is offered a custody and other is eligible for child visitation rights only.
+Prior to taking the decision regarding the custody arrangement, the Court ponders upon the below mentioned factors -

 • Any domestic abuse in the past

-• Whether joint custody or unrestricted visitation or unsupervised visitation would jeopardize the safety of the children or the other parent
+• Whether custody to both parents or visitation without any limits visitation or unsupervised visitation would be harmful for the children or the other parent

 • The geographic closeness of the parents